Significant Weather Event Declared Over

 Levels of Service

 The City has developed carefully planned levels of winter road service to combat the diverse weather conditions we see every winter.
-A combination of City-owned trucks and contracted units provide effective snow plowing services to Barrie roads through our Priority, Secondary, and Residential routes system (see Levels of Winter Maintenance Map).
+A combination of City-owned trucks and contracted units provide effective snow plowing services to Barrie roads through our Priority, Secondary, and Residential routes system (see Winter Maintenance Levels of Service Map).

 The Levels of Service system assigns priority to all major roads with the highest traffic in Barrie as either Priority or Secondary routes.
 To ensure the safety of drivers and pedestrians, these major routes are serviced on a 24/7 basis when necessary.
 Residential routes (all residential streets in the city) are attended to regularly, but less often than Priority and Secondary routes.